Skip to main content

 MO: What type of work did you do in the role?

 JC: I was involved in setting up sustainability programs across the state.
-Most of those programs – in renewable energy, energy and water efficiency, sustainable agriculture, wastewater, and more – are still going today!
-I was one of only a few sustainability people in Hawaii back then, so I got tapped for some incredible opportunities, such as presenting to the presidents of Tahiti and Palau.
+Most of those programs – in energy efficiency, renewables, water management, sustainable agriculture, wastewater, and more – are still going today!
+I was one of only a few people in sustainability back then and was tapped for some incredible opportunities, such as presenting to the presidents of Tahiti and Palau.
 I also started getting requests to do consulting on the side.
-I eventually decided to move forward with consulting full time.
-It seemed like the next step, and I loved it, too.
-There was so much variety – working with government, nonprofits, and businesses on many different aspects of sustainability.
+I eventually moved into consulting full time.
+It was an exciting time.
+I had the privilege to work with many of the largest organizations in the state and many global corporations.

 MO: What prompted your move back to Atlanta?

-JC: Covid happened.
-It was quite a shock – being on a remote island nearly 2,500 miles from the next nearest landmass.
-Towns were boarded up for over a year.
-There was only one flight a day off the island for about eight months.
+JC: Covid was quite a shock and isolating due to being on a remote island nearly 2,500 miles from the next nearest landmass.
+The small island towns were boarded up, and there was only one flight a day off the island for about eight months.
 I couldn’t leave to go back to visit family.
 I didn’t want to be in that situation again.
-So, my husband and I decided to move back to Atlanta.
+My husband and I decided to move back to Atlanta.
 I applied for the role of Georgia Tech’s inaugural associate vice president of sustainability – and got it.
 I’ve been working at Tech for two and half years.

 MO: How does it feel to be working at your alma mater?